machito/pre-hire/code-at-octagon.md

 We don't have any tests besides integration for JavaScript but we'll more than likely be using things like Jasmine for JavaScript testing.

+As a side note, we intend on starting to use CoffeeScript.

 CSS
 --